Sanish07/spring-reference-backup/README.md

 4.15.
 Creating composite primary keys for a entity using @Embeddable & @EmbeddedId <br>
 4.16.
 Making reuable fields(through class) with @Embeddable and @Embedded <br>
 4.17.
 Examining advantage of Embedded Entity over MappedSuperClass - Resolving probable multiple inheritance issue <br>
+4.18.
+Using and Testing JPA Custom Query Methods/Derived Queries of Repository to fetch data <br>
+4.19.
+Github's Faker dependency for creating clone data for testing purposes <br>